ISISComputingGroup/lewis-ess/README.md

 | COMMAND  |  String field to accept commands. | - | Read/Write |

 **Possible values for STATE**
-- Resting*
+- Resting*: The chopper disc is resting, the magnetic bearings are off.
-- Levitating*
+- Levitating*: The chopper disc is in the process of being lifted up into stable levitation.
-- Delevitating*
+- Delevitating*: The chopper disc is in the process of being let down into the resting state.
-- Accelerating
+- Accelerating: The chopper disc is accelerated to the speed setpoint.
-- Phase locking
+- Phase locking: The chopper is trying to acquire a phase lock.
-- Phase locked
+- Phase locked: Speed and phase are at the setpoints.
-- Idle
+- Idle: The motor is off, the disc is rotating only via inertia.
-- Parking
+- Parking: The chopper disc is in the process of rotating to the park position.
-- Parked
+- Parked: The chopper disc is parked in the specified position.
-- Stopping
+- Stopping: The chopper disc is actively decelerated to speed 0.
-- Stopped
+- Stopped: The chopper disc is at speed 0.
-- Error
+- Error*: An error has occured (to be specified in more detail).

 The states marked with a * are not implemented yet and are not present in choppers which work with mechanical bearings.